 The Candelones Project database provided to Micon is comprised of 318 drill holes, with a total of 74,940 m of drill core and containing 48,948 samples.
-This database was the starting point from which the three mineralized envelopes, CDN, CNT and CE, were modelled.
+This database was the starting point for the mineral resource estimates for the Candelones Project, conducted in 2013.

-For the mineral resource estimate, Micon only used the data contained within the wireframes, so that the effective number of drill holes and samples used to produce the estimate are 225 drill holes with 10,544 samples, totalling 11,876 m of mineralized intercepts.
+For the mineral resource estimate, Micon only used the data contained within the wireframes, so that the effective number of drill holes and samples used to complete the resource estimates are lower than the total in the database.